GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+> ### JavaScript is the world's most misunderstood programming language.
 >
 > ~ *Douglas Crockford*